Exact Reduction of the Generalized Lotka-Volterra Equations via Integral and Algebraic Substitutions

-In summary, we can reduce a GLV system exactly by introducing memory terms of the remaining species, or by introducing their higher derivatives.
+In summary, we can reduce a GLV system exactly by introducing integral terms of the remaining species, or by introducing their higher derivatives.
 In a sense, some variables may be eliminated in exchange for this extra information about the reduced set.
-A few interesting results emerge from this work: First, a reduction from $S$ to $S-1$ variables is always possible.
-Second, a reduction from $S$ to $s$ is possible if the interaction terms in a specified set are zero.
-With $\alpha = s/S$, the fraction of terms in this set is approximately $(1-\alpha)^2/2$.
-Third, we saw that the two different methods in the $S=2$ case yielded a single ODE for $x_1$, but either by maintaining the structure of the original ODE for $x_1$, or for $x_2$.
-Fourth, after reducing to $S-1$ variables, an entanglement of species prevents further (exact) reduction without breaking the original model in some other way.
+A few interesting results emerge from this work: First, a reduction from $\beta$ to $\beta-1$ variables is always possible.
+Second, a reduction from $\beta$ to $\alpha$ is possible if the interaction terms in a specified set are zero.
+With $\lambda = \alpha/\beta$, the fraction of terms in this set is approximately $(1-\lambda)^2/2$.
+Third, we saw that the two different methods in the $\beta=2$ case yielded a single ODE for $x_1$, but either by maintaining the structure of the original ODE for $x_1$, or for $x_2$.
+Fourth, after reducing to $\beta-1$ variables, an entanglement of species prevents further (exact) reduction without breaking the original model in some other way.

 In this paper, this break was achieved by setting interaction terms to zero.
 Of course, in some systems, this may be a reasonable assumption.
-However, in general, I believe the usefulness of these results will be primarily to serve as motivation or evidence of how to approximate the role of the eliminated species using only the reduced set.
-Doing so could lead to reduced models that are no longer exact, but still preserve species correspondence and are computationally easier to solve.
+This work also serves as motivation or evidence of how to approximate the role of the eliminated species using only the reduced set.
+Preliminary results suggest reduced models that are no longer exact, but still preserve species correspondence and are computationally feasible.
 Specific implementations and their effectiveness is an open and rich area for future study.